We love seeing live theater. And New York City Theater is a compelling draw.

 Oslo.
 A Best New Play Tony Award winner that provides the incredible, inter-personal dynamics of the negotiations that led to the groundbreaking Oslo Peace Accords, which resulted in the Israel and PLO’s agreement on terms of peace and mutual commitments to recognize each other.
 The play, while certainly discussing the high-level issues involved in the negotiations, didn’t delve into these details.
 It focused primarily on the process and personal risks are taken by a Norwegian think-tank president and his upper-mid-level career diplomat’s wife, in coordinating and facilitating a series of secret, back-channel negotiations between ever higher-level representatives of Israel and the PLO; and on how the initial polemical antipathy between the parties gradually evolved into serious negotiations, and in the end, even friendship between two of the opposing negotiators.
 An intriguing, educational, and in many ways, entertaining perspective on one of the most difficult political situations of our time.
 If only the theater’s sound system didn’t make it so difficult to hear the entire dialogue.

 Little Foxes.
 The most recent revival of the Lillian Hellman play in which three adult Southern aristocratic siblings fight to capture their own unfair shares of a pending business deal.
 Although all the adult actors are strong, the spotlight is on the strong-minded ruthless sister who plays hardball not only with her two brothers but also with her own moneyed and ailing husband and their daughter.
 The night we saw it, Laura Linney played the domineering Regina while Best Featured Actress, Cynthia Nixon played the weak, slow-minded, perpetually tipsy Birdie.
 While both played their roles to a tee, the actresses rotate roles nightly.
-Although it is tough to imagine how, each is supposed to be superb in playing either role, albeit in very different ways.
+It is tough to imagine how each is supposed to be superb in playing either role, albeit in very different ways.
 We just wish that we could, as the critics suggest, see each playing both roles.

 The Great Comet.
 A particularly inventive adaptation and exciting staging of an adaptation of War and Peace in which singer Josh Groban plays a Russian nobleman soldier who, while at war, almost lost his fiancée to a handsome rake.
 Although we had difficulty understanding most of the lyrics, the vaguely Russian music and dancing and the way the cast danced, sang, and circulated through the audience were certainly fun.
 Entertaining, but not our type of show.